Future of internal combustion engines and EVs in India 2030

 The Indian Context: Why Mileage Will Always Matter

-Fuel prices in India take a large portion of household expenditures.
+Fuel costs form a major part of household expenses.
 Even if EVs eventually become widely adopted, millions of petrol and diesel vehicles will still be in use, particularly in rural areas that are underdeveloped when it comes to electric vehicle charging infrastructure.
+In India, where fuel prices and driving conditions vary significantly, maintaining fuel efficiency will remain a priority for most vehicle owners.

 Therefore: